Perle Morroni: San Diego Wave

 Morroni started the 2025 campaign on a positive note, leading the NWSL in successful one-on-one drives and leading San Diego in both blocks and tackles over the first 8 matches of the season.
 She registered her first NWSL assist on 19 April 2025, helping the ball to French teammate Delphine Cascarino in a victory over Racing Louisville FC.
 On 25 May, she scored her first goal for San Diego, opening the Wave's scoring in a 5–2 win over the North Carolina Courage; the victory set a club record for goals scored in a single game and also extended the team's unbeaten streak to six games.
 Morroni went on to appear in all but one of the Wave's 26 regular season matches, helping the club finish in sixth place and reach the NWSL playoffs.
 She played all 120 minutes of San Diego's first-round playoff defeat to the Portland Thorns.

+On 14 August 2026, Morroni started a match against the Denver Summit to record her 50th NWSL appearance.

 International career

-Morroni was part of the France U19s that won the 2016 UEFA Women's Under-19 Championship.
+In 2013, Morroni participated in the UEFA Women's Under-17 Championship.
+She played in all three of France's group matches as they were eliminated in the group stage.
+Three years later, Morroni was part of the France U19s that won the 2016 UEFA Women's Under-19 Championship.
 She was also named in the team of the tournament.

-Morroni was first called up to the senior French national team in June 2016; before being called up in September 2017, but had to withdraw due to injury.
+Morroni was first called up to the senior French national team in June 2016; she was later called up in September 2017, but had to withdraw due to injury.
 She made her debut for the France national team on 7 March 2020 in a 1–0 win against Brazil.
-Morroni scored her first international goal against Kazakhstan on 1 December 2020, scoring in the 67th minute.
+She scored her first international goal against Kazakhstan on 1 December 2020, scoring in the 67th minute.
+Morroni was a member of the French squad that participated in UEFA Women's Euro 2022 qualifying matches.
+However, she was not selected to the team that competed in the main tournament, with Sakina Karchaoui and Selma Bacha instead earning Corinne Diacre's nomination.

 Leading up to the 2023 FIFA Women's World Cup, Kadidiatou Diani, Marie-Antoinette Katoto, and Wendie Renard withdrew from squad selection due to the conditions under current management.
-Morroni, who had not received a call-up from Corinne Diacre in almost a year, also withdrew from selection and spoke out about her decision on social media.
+Morroni, who had not received a call-up from Diacre in almost a year, also withdrew from selection and spoke out about her decision on social media.

+In November 2025, Morroni was included in the France squad for two UEFA Women's Nations League matches against Sweden, her first call-up to the national team in four years.